xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 These are important, but should wait until the base loop is playable:

-- Large itemization and equipment depth.
+- Large itemization depth beyond the first persistent item/crafting path.
 - Full safe inventory UI.
 - Class selection.
 - Passive trees.